FreeCAD/FreeCAD-snap/docs/index.md

 * **`branch`** is for special FreeCAD/FreeCAD branches one would like to compile.
 Simply adding the name of said branch is enough.
 For example: 'Toponaming' (note branch should exist first).
 * **`tag`** is for building snaps from a specific FreeCAD/FreeCAD release tag.

-The secound field in the above screenshot **`Snapcraft branch`** is simply the unique build name you can grant to this specific build.
+The second field in the above screenshot **`Snapcraft branch`** is simply the unique build name you can grant to this specific build.

 Then simply pressing the **Run workflow** button will trigger said build.
 When build is complete, the method to install this build is simple.
 In the CLI invoke:
 ```shell